microsoft/Freeflow/README.md

 # Three working modes #

-Freeflow works in three modes: fully-isolated RDMA, semi-isolated RDMA, and TCP.
+Freeflow works in three modes: fully-isolated RDMA (**master branch**), semi-isolated RDMA, and TCP (**tcp branch**).

-Current released version only includes fully-isolated RDMA, which provides the best isolation between different containers and works the best in multi-tenant environment.
-While it offers typical RDMA performance (40Gbps throughput and 1 microsecond latency), this comes with some CPU overhead penalty.
+Current released version only includes fully-isolated RDMA, which provides the best isolation between different containers and works the best in multi-tenant environment, e.g., cloud.
+While it offers typical RDMA performance (40Gbps throughput and 1 or 2 microsecond latency), this comes with some CPU overhead penalty.

-We will release the other two modes in the future.
-Semi-isolated RDMA provides the same CPU efficiency as bare-metal RDMA, while does not have full isolation on the data path.
 The TCP mode accelerates the TCP socket performance to the same as bare-metal.
 On a typical Linux server with a 40Gbps NIC, it can achieve 25Gbps throughput for a single TCP connection and less than 20 microsecond latency.

+We will release semi-isolated RDMA in the future.
+It has the same CPU efficiency as bare-metal RDMA, while does not have full isolation on the data path.
+It works the best for single-tenant clusters, e.g., an internal cluster.

 # Performance #